You are going to fall in love with these Gluten Free Dinner Rolls. And yes, that's right - they use yeast and actually do rise!

 These Gluten Free Dinner Rolls have become a staple in my house.

-I always have the ingredients in my pantry and they come together in about an hour and a half.
-Even my fiancée (who is fine to eat normal gluten-containing rolls) closes his eyes and nods his head when he takes a bite of these.
+Even my fiancée who is fine to eat normal gluten-containing foods closes his eyes and tilts back his head when he takes a bite of these rolls.
 That's bliss, folks.

-- Brushed with melted butter and eaten as a side with dinner.
+- Brushed with melted butter or Texas Roadhouse Copycat Cinnamon Honey Butter and eaten as a side with dinner.

-- Cut in half, brushed with butter and herbs & toasted in the oven.
+- Cut in half, brushed with butter and herbs & toasted in the oven open-faced.

 - As sandwich buns.
 Make one day ahead of time so they have time to completely cool and firm up some in texture.
 Cut in half and warm before assembling your sandwich.
 I've used for hamburgers and BLTs.
 If you bake the same day, they will be a bit messy but still incredibly delicious.
 It's more of a fork and knife situation in that case.